yorikvanhavre/FreeCAD-documentation/README.md

   * All the pages from developers hub
 * Command reference
   * All the individual command pages classified by prefix (Std, Draft, FEM, etc...)
+* Translations
+  * Copies of the whole doc tree in every language